-Mobile device can use localization services offered by the cellular networks as well.
-The localization service offered by cellular networks has improved with the new generations of the cellular networks and in 5G standardization it supports an accuracy of several meters down to several decimeters [Dwivedi 2021].
-The localization service architecture in 5G is shown in Figure Localization in 5G.
+Mobile devices can also use localization services offered by the cellular networks.
+The localization service offered by cellular networks has improved with the new generations of cellular networks, and in the 5G standard it supports an accuracy of several meters down to a few decimeters [Dwivedi 2021].
+The localization service architecture in 5G is shown in the figure Localization in 5G.
 The mobile device can be localized using the new radio (NR) communication with the gNB as well as via communication with the LTE eNB.
 Localization information is exchanged via transmission reception points (TRPs) in gNB and transmission points (TP) in eNB.
-The base stations exchange the necessary information with the location management function (LMF) via access mobility function (AMF) module of 5G core network using the NR positioning protocol annex (NRPPa) signaling protocol.
+The base stations exchange the necessary information with the location management function (LMF) via the access mobility function (AMF) module of the 5G core network using the NR positioning protocol annex (NRPPa) signaling protocol.

 Localization in 5G